 This is not opinion.
 These are verified statistics from ERA, NSO, Eurostat, and parliamentary records.
-The data shows a country generating more waste than almost anywhere in Europe — and recycling less of it than almost anywhere else.
+The data shows a country generating more waste than almost anywhere in Europe — and recycling less of it.

 | Offence | Fine | Severity | Enforced by |